-Architecture, engineering, and technical design has seen a noticeable “boom” over the past several years, and these professions will always be in demand to provide building and infrastructure for society.
+Architecture, engineering, and technical design have seen a noticeable “boom” over the past several years, and these professions will always be in demand to provide building and infrastructure for society.
 One of the biggest parts of these jobs is the use of computer aided drafting or CAD technology.
-The more proficient an architect, engineer, and/or designer is in AutoCad and Windows Operating Systems, the more desirable those workers will be.
-If you are interested in this exciting and important program, click here .
+The more proficient an architect, engineer, and/or designer is in AutoCAD and Windows Operating Systems, the more desirable those workers will be.

 ITI offers a program to prepare future workers for the job market: the Associate of Occupational Studies Degree (AOS) in Drafting and Design Technology.
 This specialized program begins with courses in the general math, algebra, geometry, Cartesian math, and trigonometry necessary to understand and incorporate CAD programs.
-Next, the program introduces students to Multiview drawings including the use of drafting equipment, dimension techniques, and auxiliary views.
+Next, the drafting and design training program introduces students to Multiview drawings including the use of drafting equipment, dimension techniques, and auxiliary views.

 Students progress through this program through the study of pictorial drawing techniques, graphic engineering data, and assembly drawing.
 Technical writing education provides an overview of the importance and need of technical communication in the industry and the workplace.
 Overall, this program gives students in demand job skills and a specialized education.